Post-Master's Certificate in Applied Behavior Analysis

 About the Program

-The post-master's certificate in Applied Behavior Analysis will prepare clinical and educational leaders in the field of evidence-based approaches using behavior analytic principles and techniques.
-Graduates from this program will be highly successful candidates for employers searching for knowledgeable and skilled clinicians and leaders in behavior analytic settings.
-Interested graduates will be prepared to transition to doctoral programs in applied behavior analysis and related fields.
+The post-master's certificate in Applied Behavior Analysis will prepare students to gain the knowledge and skills to become clinical and educational leaders in behavior analysis.
+Successful completers of this program will be highly qualified candidates for employers seeking knowledgeable and skilled clinicians and leaders in behavioral health and educational settings.

 Admission Requirements